darkhelmet/verboselogging/posts/stubs-vs-mocks.md

 I keep coming back to asking myself what the difference between stub and mock objects are and I have it figured out, so here it is:

-Stubs just return whatever you tell them do, and that’s it.
-Mocks have expectations and cause tests to fail if those expectations aren’t met.
+Stubs just return whatever you tell them do, and that's it.
+Mocks have expectations and cause tests to fail if those expectations aren't met.